thias/puppet-bind/README.md

         source  => 'puppet:///files/dns/1.168.192.in-addr.arpa',
     }

-To avoid repeating the 'zonedir' parameter each time, you can also use :
+To avoid repeating the `zonedir` parameter each time, you can also use :

     Bind::Server::File { zonedir => '/var/named/chroot/var/named' }